betteriot/betteriot-principles/README.md

 E.g. NaCl for public/private keys
 Use demonstrably cryptographically secure TRNG’s/PRNG’s

-### 21. A company’s firmware MUST be compliant with industry security standards.
+### 21. The company’s firmware MUST be compliant with industry security standards.

 Assessment criteria:
 	A product will be tested to see if its firmware is compliant with